Temperz87/ShuLang/spec-and-grammar.md

     - TODO: Write test cases for this
 - Bool := "true" | "false"
     - It's literally a boolean my dude
-    - TODO: Add a LOT of comparisons
+    - There's also a bunch of comparisons
 - Char := Numbers $[0,255]$, one byte
     - TODO: Write test cases for this
 - Data := Some object thing I'll have to figure out